-Subsidiary undertaking % Ownership of Country of ordinary shares incorporation Principal activities
+Subsidiary undertaking % Ownership of ordinary shares Country of incorporation Principal activities

-Held directly by the Company: • •
+Held directly by the Company:

 Hobbycraft Trading Limited 100 UK Retail

-•

-Held indirectly: •
+Held indirectly:

 Hobbycraft Superstores Limited 100 UK Dormant

 Hobbycraft Trading Limited (a company registered in England) is a wholly owned subsidiary of Stitch Bidco Limited.
 Its business conducted is principally the sale of arts and craft related products, trading under the name Hobbycraft.
 The directors believe that the carrying value of the investment is supported by its underlying net assets and its value in use, which has been assessed using estimated future cash flows discounted to their present value.
-The assessment has taken into account the impact of COVID-19 by reflecting a potential further lockdown which would significantly curtail trade.
-Despite significant levels of prudence used in the modelling, no impairment is shown to be necessary.
+The assessment has taken into account a decline in trade due to consumer sentiment given the general economic climate, as well as changes to the discount rate used to discount cash flows to their net present value.